NexaAI/nexa-sdk/README.md

 </div>

 Nexa SDK is a comprehensive toolkit for supporting **ONNX** and **GGML** models.
 It supports text generation, image generation, vision-language models (VLM), and text-to-speech (TTS) capabilities.
 Additionally, it offers an OpenAI-compatible API server with JSON schema mode for function calling and streaming support, and a user-friendly Streamlit UI.
+Users can run Nexa SDK in any device with Python environment, and GPU acceleration is supported.

 ## Features